-When it comes to accommodation Lillafüred, Miskolc and Szilvásvárad are the straightforward choices if you want to stay close to the most stunning attractions of Bükk.
-There are plenty of other smaller towns though that are not so well-known but still very close – like Noszvaj, Bélapátfalva or Bükkszentkereszt.
+Lillafüred and Szilvásvárad are the loveliest villages though.
+Then there are plenty of other smaller towns that are not so well-known, but their location is still very good to explore the park – like Noszvaj, Bélapátfalva or Bükkszentkereszt.

 How to get there from Budapest

-Okay, let’s get back to Bükk.
 What if you don’t have a car?
-No problem.
 Public transport is good enough to get you anywhere in Hungary.
-Miskolc and Eger, the two larger cities near Bükk can be reached by direct trains from Budapest (Keleti Railway Station).
-Most of the trailheads are in or near small towns and villages and you can get there by bus.
-Line 1054 starts from Budapest and stops in Eger and in a lot of smaller towns in Bükk.
+Miskolc and Eger, the two larger cities near Bükk, can be reached by direct trains from Budapest Keleti Railway Station.
+Most of the trailheads are in or near small towns and villages, and you can get there by bus.
+Bus line 1054 starts from Budapest, and stops not only in Eger, but also in a lot of smaller towns in Bükk.
 Lillafüred can be reached by city public transport from Miskolc (it’s part of Miskolc, officially).

 Disclosure: Please note that affiliate links are used in this post, and at no additional cost to you, we earn a commission if you make a purchase.
 If you are ready to book your trip and would like to support this website in some way, here’s your chance.
 Thank you! 🙂